🎰

 Glen's Take

-I understand business.
 I ran a hedge fund.
-I get that Disney is a for-profit company and shareholders want returns.
-But there's something uniquely cynical about taking a system that was free for 20 years — a system that families planned their entire vacations around — and turning it into a $35/day surcharge with surge pricing.
-It's not that they raised prices.
-It's that they took something away and sold it back to you.
+I get that Disney is a public company and shareholders want returns.
+Fine.
+But taking something that was free for 20 years — that families literally planned their entire vacations around — and selling it back as a $35/day surcharge with surge pricing?
+That's not a price increase.
+That's a heist.
+They took it from you and charged you to get it back.

-The worst part is I'd probably still go.
-And I'd probably buy the Lightning Lane.
-And I'd probably hate myself a little bit.
-And that's exactly what Disney is counting on.
-They've monetized the guilt of parenthood and the nostalgia of childhood in a single transaction.
-It's evil.
-It's brilliant.
-It's Disney.
+Worst part?
+I'd still go.
+I'd buy the Lightning Lane.
+I'd hate myself a little.
+And that is exactly what they're counting on.
+They've monetized parental guilt and childhood nostalgia into one transaction.
+Evil.
+Brilliant.
+Disney.

 Every parent needs to see these numbers.